Laplacian Convolutional Representation for Traffic Time Series Imputation: Introduction

-For traffic time series, the basic modeling idea of missing data imputation is to exploit the spatial and temporal correlations/dependencies from partial observations.
-Typically, traffic flow data always show strong global and local trends with long-term and short-term patterns \cite{li2015trend}.
-The global trends refer to certain periodic, seasonal, and cyclical patterns, which can be well characterized by low-rank models.
-Unfortunately, conventional low-rank models fail to characterize the sequential dynamics of time series because the reconstruction of low-rank models (e.g., low-rank matrix completion (LRMC) \cite{candes2010matrix, cai2010singular}) is invariant to the permutation of rows and columns.
-Therefore, recent studies presented low-rank time series completion models based on certain algebraic structures, including the Hankel matrices/tensors \cite{yokota2018missing}, circulant/anti-circulant matrices/tensors \cite{yamamoto2022fast, liu2022recovery}, and convolution matrices \cite{liu2022recovery, liu2022time}.
-The sequential dependencies are implicitly captured by delay embedding when characterizing the low-rankness property with these algebraic structures.
-However, low-rank Hankel/convolution models are always limited to small-/middle-scale problems due to the large size of delay-embedded matrices/tensors.
-Although circulant matrix nuclear norm minimization (CircNNM) can be efficiently solved via the use of the fast Fourier transform (FFT), compared with Hankel/convolution matrices, circulant matrices have the restricted form and fail to characterize the local trends of time series \cite{liu2022recovery}.
+The basic modeling idea of missing data imputation in traffic time series is to exploit complicated spatial and temporal correlations/dependencies from partial observations, consequently leading to extensive data-driven approaches such as low-rank models \cite{chen2021bayesian} and deep learning methods \cite{miao2021generative, wu2021inductive}.
+Typically, traffic flow data always show strong global and local trends with long- and short-term patterns \cite{li2015trend}.
+The global trends usually refer to as certain periodic and cyclical patterns, which can be well characterized by low-rank models.
+Unfortunately, conventional low-rank models fail to characterize the time series dynamics because the reconstruction of low-rank models (e.g., low-rank matrix completion (LRMC) \cite{candes2010matrix, cai2010singular}) is invariant to the permutation of rows and columns.
+Thus, recent studies presented low-rank time series completion models based on certain algebraic structures, including Hankel matrices/tensors \cite{yokota2018missing, cai2019fast, cai2021accelerated}, circulant matrices/tensors \cite{yamamoto2022fast, liu2022recovery}, and convolution matrices \cite{liu2022recovery, liu2022time}.
+The sequential dependencies are implicitly captured by these structures when characterizing the low-rank property of time series.
+However, low-rank Hankel/convolution models are always limited to small- or middle-scale problems due to the large size of algebraic structures.
+Although circulant matrix nuclear norm minimization (CircNNM) can be efficiently solved through the fast Fourier transform (FFT), circulant matrices are restricted and fail to characterize the local trends of time series \cite{liu2022recovery}.

-Regarding the low-rank framework, the default structure of most low-rank models does not ensure local smoothness/correlation properties.
-Thus, it requires us to model both global patterns and local trends in a unified low-rank framework.
-In the literature, there are several ways to characterize the local spatial and temporal dependencies in data-driven machine learning models.
-For example, on the spatial dimension, Laplacian regularization has become a standard technique to impose local consistency on a network (e.g., \cite{cai2010graph, mao2018spatio}).
-On the temporal dimension, the local smoothness property is often characterized using temporal regularization and time series autoregression explicitly (see e.g., \cite{xiong2010temporal, yu2016temporal, chen2022nonstationary}).